shuhui-wang/myacademicresume/content/publication/paper1/index.md

 featured: true
 image:
-  caption: 'Partial dependence plots of TN-CSAs on influencing factors'
+  caption: 'Partial dependence plots of the incidence of TN-CSAs on influencing factors'